nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Adds the client to the list of clients and to the project with the specified `PROJECT_ID`.
 * `CLIENT_NAME` must only contain alphanumeric characters (cannot be empty or start with a space).
 * `PROJECT_ID` must exist and be a positive integer (1, 2, 3 ...​).
-* `CLIENT_MOBILE` must only contain numbers and must be more than 3 digits long.
+* `CLIENT_MOBILE` must only contain numbers and must be more than 3 digits long such that any number with a country code can be added without any prefix or connecting symbol.
 * `CLIENT_EMAIL` must be in the format LOCAL_NAME@DOMAIN_NAME.com (local name must be longer than 3 characters).

 Examples: